 Rhetoric used in youth policies aiming to improve well-being often target vulnerable groups of people, but it can disguise the actual situation of marginalized groups, such as young people of ethnic minorities, and those having disabilities or learning difficulties.
 Their statuses are problematic in many fields of society.

 According to recent studies concerning Finland, most young people are content with their lives and their trust in society and service system is on high level (Gromada et al. 2020).
 However, research data can hide the problems of those, whose ability to function is lower than that of an average young person.
 They are often absent from official statistics and research that represent young people in general.
-Statuses of marginalized young people in society vary considerably in different countries, and is many times dependent of supporting structures and mechanisms in the society, such as family network, supporting services and youth and employment policies.
+Statuses of marginalized young people in society vary a lot in different countries, and is many times dependent of supporting structures and mechanisms in the society, such as family network, supporting services and youth and employment policies.

-We have the privilege to welcome Dr. Simon Prideaux, Associate Professor on Social Welfare and Crime at the University of Leeds, United Kingdom and PhD Candidate Claudia Radiven, to participate in a workshop on January 15th 2021, arranged by South Eastern Finland University of Applied Sciences, University of Helsinki and Finnish Society for Disability Research.
+We have the privilege to welcome Dr. Simon Prideaux, Associate Professor on Sociology, Social Welfare and Crime at the University of Leeds, United Kingdom and PhD Candidate Claudia Radiven, to participate in a workshop on January 15th 2021, arranged by South Eastern Finland University of Applied Sciences, University of Helsinki and Finnish Society for Disability Research.

 Dr. Simon Prideaux has an extensive career as a researcher on issues of social policy and welfare.
 His main area of expertise are policy perceptions of disabled people.
 Claudia Radiven is a PhD Candidate at the School of Sociology and Social Policy and the School of Arabic, Islamic and Middle Eastern Studies.
 Her main area of expertise are ethnic minorities and institutional racism.